javadyaali/WikiBot/README.md

 # WikiBot
-This is a bot for Bale messenger and get language and search query.
-Then it searchs via internet and lists the possible links.
+This is a bot for Bale messenger. it gets language and search query then searchs via internet and lists the possible links.